gsmlg/gsm-scripts/README.md

 })
 ```

-> Note: `kcd-scripts` intentionally does not merge things for you when you start
+> Note: `gsmlg-scripts` intentionally does not merge things for you when you start
 > configuring things to make it less magical and more straightforward.
 Extending
 > can take place on your terms.
 I think this is actually a great way to do this.